fygar256/general-assembler-axx/README.md

 ### Comments

-・Sorry for original notation.
+・Sorry for the original notation.

-・Error checking is weak.
+・Error checking is lax.

+・I know this is a bit ridiculous, but quantum computers and LISP machines are not supported.

-・From homemade processors to supercomputers, please use it.
+・From homemade processors to supercomputers, you can use it.

+・Runtime variable-length byte instructions are not supported.

 ## Future issues